Aurora: Historical views and folklore

-On other planets
+Extraterrestrial auroras

 Both Jupiter and Saturn have magnetic fields that are stronger than Earth's (Jupiter's equatorial field strength is 4.3 gauss, compared to 0.3 gauss for Earth), and both have extensive radiation belts.
 Auroras have been observed on both gas planets, most clearly using the Hubble Space Telescope, and the Cassini and Galileo spacecraft, as well as on Uranus and Neptune.

-The aurorae on Saturn seem, like Earth's, to be powered by the solar wind.
-However, Jupiter's aurorae are more complex.
+The auroras on Saturn seem, like Earth's, to be powered by the solar wind.
+However, Jupiter's auroras are more complex.
 Jupiter's main auroral oval is associated with the plasma produced by the volcanic moon Io, and the transport of this plasma within the planet's magnetosphere.
-An uncertain fraction of Jupiter's aurorae are powered by the solar wind.
+An uncertain fraction of Jupiter's auroras are powered by the solar wind.
 In addition, the moons, especially Io, are also powerful sources of aurora.
 These arise from electric currents along field lines ("field aligned currents"), generated by a dynamo mechanism due to the relative motion between the rotating planet and the moving moon.
 Io, which has active volcanism and an ionosphere, is a particularly strong source, and its currents also generate radio emissions, which have been studied since 1955.
-Using the Hubble Space Telescope, auroras over Io, Europa and Ganymede have all been observed.
+Using the Hubble Space Telescope, auroras over Io, Europa, and Ganymede have all been observed.

 Auroras have also been observed on Venus and Mars.
-Venus has no magnetic field and so Venusian auroras appear as bright and diffuse patches of varying shape and intensity, sometimes distributed over the full disc of the planet.
+Venus has no magnetic field so Venusian auroras appear as bright and diffuse patches of varying shape and intensity, sometimes distributed over the full disc of the planet.
 A Venusian aurora originates when electrons from the solar wind collide with the night-side atmosphere.